Austin Riley Player Props: Braves vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender the third-most home runs in baseball (125 total, 1.4 per game).
+- White Sox pitchers combine to allow the third-most home runs in baseball (126 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.